aedmark/Oopis-OS/README.md

                     |__/  A Browser-Based OS Simulation
 ```

-# OopisOS v3.4: Journeyman Edition
+# OopisOS v3.6: The Portable Edition

-Welcome to OopisOS, a sophisticated OS simulation that runs entirely within your browser.
+Welcome to OopisOS, a sophisticated OS simulation that runs entirely on your local machine, now available as a standalone desktop application.
 It's a self-contained, persistent world built on a foundation of privacy and exploration, featuring a rich command-line environment, a secure multi-user file system, and a suite of powerful integrated tools.
-All user data is stored locally in your browser; your world remains your own.
+All user data is stored locally; your world remains your own.

+## What's New in v3.6: True Portability

+The headline feature of version 3.6 is **Portable Mode**.
+OopisOS can now run from a USB drive or any other portable media, carrying your entire environment with you.
+By simply creating a `.portable` file in the application's root directory, you instruct OopisOS to store all its data—users, files, and settings—in a `data` folder right next to the executable.
+This achieves true digital freedom, untethering your personal computing environment from any single machine.

 ## Key Features Overview

-OopisOS v3.4 is a major release focused on creativity, interactivity, and developer experience.
+OopisOS is more than just a terminal; it's a complete ecosystem.

 #### Core Shell Experience